SalomePlatform/adao/doc/en/index.rst

 observations, and from numerical *a priori* models, including information about their errors.
-Parts of the framework are also known under the names of *calibration*, *adjustment*, *state estimation*, *parameter estimation*, *parameter adjustment*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, *mathematical regularization*, *meta-heuristics for optimization*, *model reduction*, *data smoothing*, etc. More details can be found in the section :ref:`section_theory`.
+Parts of the framework are also known under the names of *calibration*, *adjustment*, *state estimation*, *parameter estimation*, *parameter adjustment*, *inverse problems*, *inverse methods*, *Bayesian estimation*, *optimal interpolation*, *mathematical regularization*, *meta-heuristics for optimization*, *model reduction*, *data smoothing*, etc.
+More details can be found in the section :ref:`section_theory`.
 The ADAO module currently offers more than one hundred different algorithmic methods and allows the study of about 350 distinct applied problems.

 The documentation for this module is divided into several major categories, related to the **theoretical documentation** (indicated in the section title by